-The Political Climate in Anamosa, IA is Leaning conservative.
+The Political Climate in Anamosa, IA is Moderately conservative.

-Jones County, IA is Leaning conservative.
-In Jones County, IA 37.4% of the people voted Democrat in the last presidential election, 56.4% voted Republican, and the remaining 6.2% voted Independent.
+Jones County, IA is Moderately conservative.
+In Jones County, IA 38.3% of the people voted Democrat in the last presidential election, 59.8% voted for the Republican Party, and the remaining 1.9% voted Independent.

-Jones county flipped Republican in the most recent Presidential election, after voting Democratic in the previous four.
+Jones county voted Republican in the two most recent Presidential elections, after voting Democratic in the previous four

 The BestPlaces Liberal/Conservative Index